 Welcome to a quick tutorial and example on how to create an HTML custom audio player.
-Want to create your own custom player using HTML audio?
-Well, it’s quite a tricky situation.
+So you want to create a custom audio player?
+Well, the default <audio>

 TABLE OF CONTENTS